Cover provides two forms of protection in combat:

 - Your Legs are considered Covered Limbs.

-- Performing a Called Shot against Uncovered Limbs
+- Can be bypassed by performing a Called Shot against Uncovered Limbs or by Flanking the target.

+Example: A human behind sandbags is in Half Cover.
 If a random hit strikes the legs, the sandbags absorb the attack first.

 Full Cover